A roadmap for sustainable procurement

 The Final Word

 Businesses have largely embraced the ESG agenda but there are still many hurdles to overcome.
-Our research and analysis suggest many organizations are still not aware of, nor prepared for, the scale of change needed and the price they will pay from lagging in this field.
+Our research and analysis suggest many organisations are still not aware of, nor prepared for, the scale of change needed and the price they will pay from lagging in this field.